Generic Name: rifampin (rif AM pin)

 What other drugs will affect Rifadin (rifampin)?

 Many drugs can interact with rifampin.
 Not all possible interactions are listed here.
-Tell your doctor about all your medications and any you start or stop using during treatment with rifampin, especially:
+Tell your doctor about all your current medicines and any you start or stop using, especially:

 birth control pills or hormone replacement therapy;